johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A user agent has an associated **cookie store**, which is a list of cookies.
 It is initially « ».

+A user agent has an associated **total cookies-per-host limit**, which is an integer.
+It SHOULD be 50 or more.

+A user agent has an associated **total cookies limit**, which is an integer.
+It SHOULD be 3000 or more.

+A user agent has an associated **cookie age limit**, which is a number of days.
+It SHOULD be 400 days or less (see {{cookie-policy}}).

 ## Cookies